CAMDgraz/SmarTSzyme/README.md

 ## License
 **SmarTSzyme** is licensed under GNU General Public License v3.0.

 ## Contact
-In case of questions and/or suggestions you can contact us at daniel.platero-rochart@medunigraz.at
+**Computed-Aided Molecular Design**\

 Division of Medicinal Chemistry\
 Medical University of Graz\
 Neue Stiftingstalstraße 6/III\
 A-8010 Graz, Austria

+Head of the Group: Ass.-Prof. Dr. Pedro A. Sánchez Murcia

+In case of questions and/or suggestions you can contact us at: pedro.murcia@medunigraz.at and  daniel.platero-rochart@medunigraz.at